MarsBased/marsbased-website-old/_posts/2013-09-20-cookin-recipes-want.markdown

 We think differently: Simpler is better.
 We prefer releasing a product that does half the things but works as intended, rather than a half a product working 50% of the time.

-But that's not all we do: we, at MarsBased, enjoy creating our own products as well as working for others (preferably small businesses) as long as they fit in with the MarsBased philosophy: simpler is better, global products, effective designs, state-of-the-art technologies.
+But that's not all we do: we, at MarsBased, enjoy creating our own products as well as working for others as long as they fit in with the MarsBased philosophy: simpler is better, global products, effective designs, state-of-the-art technologies.

 For the moment, though, we've just started building up relationships around the net.
 As a starting company, we have been walking the initial steps of creating a company: defining strategies, building a splash website, creating a corporate image and learning to work together.
 As a matter of fact, we've launched our website and our social profiles barely two weeks ago!